HME201 - Medicine 2A

 Ethics, Law and Professional Development (ELPD)

 The Ethics, Law and Professional Development theme in HME201 curriculum is divided into the following blocks: 1) Issues at the Start and End of Life − covers issues related to genetic medicine, obstetric and paediatric ethics and law, the ethics of chronic disease and the grief process; 2) Patient Safety and Quality Management − covers quality and safety guidelines for patient care, managing and reporting risks and hazards, and medical records and medico-legal reporting; 3) Professional Responsibilities and Obligations − covers standards of clinical care, reasoning and clinical decisions, and research ethics and regulations; 4) Professional Behaviours and Relationships – covers regulatory and ethical behaviour, attitudes and skills expected of doctors.
-Students are also required to complete the requirements of an Inter-professional Education Module comprising successful completion of an online study program run in parallel with HBS345 Interprofessional Collaboration in Health Care (ICIH).
+Students are also required to complete the requirements of an Inter-professional Education Module comprising successful completion of a cloud (online) study program run in parallel with HBS345 Interprofessional Collaboration in Health Care (ICIH).

 Public Health Medicine (PHM)